Mark Alan Smith: Jean Bianchi

 On January 27, 1970, the 27-year-old housewife and mother of two Jean Bianchi, from McHenry, was last seen at a local laundromat on Elm Street.
 In the evening, she had phoned her husband to inform him that she would come home shortly, but she didn't return.
 Bianchi's laundry and an unfinished letter were all located at the laundromat, with no sign of her.
 Three days later, her body was found in a partially frozen creek near one of the town's bridges, having been sexually assaulted and stabbed multiple times.

 After chancing upon her, Smith forced Bianchi into his car at knifepoint, whereupon he repeatedly stabbed and raped her.
 He then drove outside of town and dumped the body in a local stream, but as he was leaving, he saw that she was trying to climb up an embankment and escape.
 He quickly caught up with her, and inserted his fist up her vagina.
 Then, he pulled her shirt over her head and continued stabbing Bianchi, to the point where he could clearly hear that her lungs had collapsed.
 After assuring himself she had died, Smith dumped the body into the stream again, where it was later found at the creek.

 Janice Bolyard

-On February 27, 1970, Smith was working at the Resin Research Laboratory, part of the Desoto Chemical Company, situated in Mount Prospect.
+On February 27, 1970, Smith was working at the Resin Research Laboratory, part of the Desoto Chemical Company, situated in Des Plaines.
 He was left to work in the late evening hours, along with 22-year-old Janice Bolyard, from Evanston.
 Taking the opportunity to follow her into the basement, Smith began making sexual advances on her, which Bolyard resisted.
 Infuriated, he began beating her, before choking her into unconsciousness.
 Smith then moved her to another room, where he took off her undergarments and tampon, before proceeding to rape her.
 After he had finished, he took her pantyhose and wrapped it around her neck, strangling her to death.
 She was discovered on the next day, after she'd been reported missing by her fiancé.